rixx/ramble/_posts/2020-06-19-just-add-water.md

 On the surface, it's simple – no pun intended: I am a wave in the ocean.
 I began my life when wind and ocean came together, and maybe there was even love involved.
-I will wander the ocean until my death, either by exhaustion or by finding the short.
+I will wander the ocean until my death, either by exhaustion or by finding the shore.
 Such is life for us waves.

 But, you sea, this answers **nothing**.
 Who am I, really?
 Who am I truly, deep down?
 What is my *purpose* in life?
 What is my place in the universe, what is my contribution?
 Where should I go?
 Do I follow everybody else, or do I choose a